WTHS

-WTHS-FM (89.9 FM) is a non-commercial student-operated radio station licensed to Hope College in Holland, Michigan.
+WTHS-FM (89.9 FM) is a college radio station licensed to Hope College in Holland, Michigan.

 History

 Carrier current era

 The station began as WTAS in 1956, when students Richard Brockmeier and Jack Hellriegel transmitted a signal from their room through the wiring of the then-new Kollen Hall (residence dormitory) on the Hope College campus.
 Brockmeier joined Hope's faculty in 1966, teaching computer science and physics until his death in 1993.

 Regular programming began in 1957.
 WTAS originally meant "We're The Arkie Station", paying homage to the Arcadian Fraternity, to which Brockmeier and Hellriegel belonged.
 The staff reconsidered its campus-wide influence and WTAS officially became "THE ANCHOR STATION", renamed for the Anchor, Hope's symbol and a reference to the Holy Trinity.
 As reported in the April 26, 1957 issue of the student newspaper The Anchor, they had "realized the need of a new radio station to solve a problem which had arisen at the dorm.
 Due to modern construction methods of using reinforced steel and concrete, almost all outside signals are cut off from (AM) radios."
 For over 25 years, the station operated from studios in the basement at the southwest corner of Kollen Hall.

 In 1981, WTAS began simulcasting at 103.3 FM, on a radio service then offered by local Continental Cablevision of Holland (now Comcast).
 The "FM cable" service carried a number of Chicago and West Michigan FM stations.
 It was offered to cable television subscribers throughout the Holland and Zeeland communities, including some on-campus rooms.
 WTAS was the only station carried in mono.
 The Holland Community channel carried by Continental Cablevision on channel 12, which scrolled public service events on the screen, also carried WTAS as its audio signal.